10 mighty apps to revolutionize your Podia website

 In addition to an attractive dashboard and omnichannel capabilities, Freshchat offers a mobile-ready app to take your messages on the go and keep you connected no matter how far you are from your desk.

-But how does it look on your storefront?
+But how does it look on your website?

 Pretty nice, I’d say.
 Here’s an example of it live on my test account: